How to Transcribe a Video to Text

 With your setup sorted, it’s time to start typing.
 The accurate transcription of videos requires the transcriber to listen carefully, so make sure you have minimal distractions and can sit and focus fully on the task at hand.

-Having said which, remember to take regular breaks in order to maintain that focus.
+Having said that, remember to take regular breaks to maintain that focus.
 It takes around four hours to type up one hour of video content.
 Keep your mind fresh by breaking up the time and you’ll find you work more efficiently.

 Proofread Your Transcription